Post

 This is obviously the optimal solution.
 If the team has web and backend developers, directly integrating with the existing system is the best and safest approach.

-The premise of this article is: None, the app stands on its own.
+The premise of this article is: none, the app is self-reliant.

 Google Apps Script — Web App

-Google Apps Script has been our old partner.
-We have used it in many RPA projects to schedule and trigger tasks, such as: “Crashlytics + Google Analytics Automatic Query for App Crash-Free Users Rate” and “Using Google Apps Script to Implement Daily Data Report RPA Automation”.
-This reminded me of it again; GAS has a feature to deploy as a Web (App) directly as a web service.
+Google Apps Script has been our longtime partner.
+We have used it for many RPA projects to schedule and trigger tasks, such as: “Crashlytics + Google Analytics Automatic Query for App Crash-Free Users Rate” and “Using Google Apps Script to Automate Daily Data Report RPA”.
+At this point, I recalled it again; GAS has a feature to deploy as a Web (App) to serve directly as a web service.

 Advantages of Google Apps Script:

-• ✅ Free, hardly any limits under normal use
+• ✅ Free, hardly reaches limits under normal usage

-• ✅ Functions as a Service means no need to set up or maintain servers yourself
+• ✅ Functions as a Service means no need to set up or maintain your own server

-• ✅ Permission control is the same as Google Workspace, allowing usage only by Google accounts within the organization
+• ✅ Permission control integrates with Google Workspace, allowing use only by Google accounts within the organization

-• ✅ Seamlessly integrate Google ecosystem services (e.g. Firebase, GA, etc.) and data (no need to handle OAuth yourself)
+• ✅ Seamless integration with Google ecosystem services (e.g., Firebase, GA, etc.) and data (no need to implement OAuth yourself)

 • ✅ Programming language uses JavaScript, easy to learn (V8 Runtime supports ES6+)

-• ✅ Fast writing, fast launch, fast usage
+• ✅ Fast writing, fast deployment, fast usage

-• ✅ Stable and long-lasting service (launched over 16 years ago)
+• ✅ Stable and long-lasting service (launched for over 16 years)

 • ✅ AI Can Help!
-Testing ChatGPT-Assisted Development Achieves Up to 95% Accuracy
+Tested Using ChatGPT to Assist Development, Accuracy Can Reach 95%

-• ❌ Built-in version control is difficult to explain clearly
+• ❌ Built-in version control is difficult to describe positively

-• ❌ No built-in support for file, data storage, or key/certificate management
+• ❌ No built-in support for file storage, data storage, or key/certificate management

-• ❌ Web App cannot achieve a fully responsive design experience
+• ❌ Web App cannot fully achieve a 100% responsive web design (RWD) experience

-• ❌ Projects can only be linked to personal accounts, not organizations
+• ❌ The project can only be linked to a personal account, not an organization

-• ❌ Although Google continues to develop and maintain it, overall feature updates are slow
+• ❌ Although Google continues development and maintenance, overall feature updates are slow

-• ❌ Network request UrlFetchApp does not support setting the User-Agent
+• ❌ Network request UrlFetchApp does not support setting User-Agent

-• ❌ Web App doGet / doPost does not support retrieving header information
+• ❌ Web App doGet / doPost does not support retrieving Headers information

 • ❌ FaaS Cold Start Issue

-• No support for multiple developers working simultaneously
+• Does not support multiple developers working simultaneously

-However, this has little impact on the Web App; at most, you just need to wait a few extra seconds to access the webpage.
+However, this has little impact on the Web App; at most, you just wait a few extra seconds to access the page.

-The above are the pros and cons of the GAS service itself, which have little impact on building a packaging tool web app.
-Compared to the Slack solution, this option is faster, lighter, and easier to hand over and learn.
-The downside is that the team needs to know the tool’s URL and how to use it, and GAS libraries have limited functionality (e.g., no built-in encryption algorithm library).
-Basically, it can only serve as a simple relay platform, such as for review submissions, which means it can only forward review requests to GitHub Actions.
+The above are the pros and cons of the GAS service itself, which have little impact on building a packaging tool web app; compared to a Slack-based solution, this approach is faster, lighter, and easier to hand over and get started with.
+The drawbacks are that the team needs to know the tool’s URL and how to use it, and due to GAS library limitations (e.g., no built-in encryption algorithms), it can basically only serve as a pure relay platform, such as submitting for review, which only forwards the review request to GitHub Actions.

-Also only applicable to teams using Google Workspace work environment; Balancing resources and needs, Google Apps Script — Web App was chosen to implement the packaging tool platform.
+Also only suitable for teams using Google Workspace; balancing resources and needs, Google Apps Script — Web App was chosen to implement the packaging tool platform.

 UI Framework